 Co-head of household – One of two persons held responsible and accountable for the family.

 Community Service Requirements – The performance of voluntary work or duties that benefit the public and that serve to improve the quality of life, enhance resident self-sufficiency, or increase resident self-responsibility in the community.
 Community service is not employment and may not include political activities.
-See CCHA Policy on Community Service.
+See HACC Policy on Community Service.

 Covered Families for Welfare Benefits – Families who receive welfare assistance or other public assistance benefits (welfare benefits) from a state or other public agency (welfare agency) under a program for which federal, state or local law requires that a member of the family participate in an economic self-sufficiency program as a condition for such assistance.